ziweizhou/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
 house_id | true | Search booking by House ID
-updated_at | true | bookings updated after this time
+updated_at | true | bookings updated after this time, it is in timestamp format. \n current epoch/unix timestamp

 <aside class="warning">
 1. The <b>updated_at </b> is a integer field, it is a number represent time since the Unix Epoch <br />